 - The therapist should be licensed in the state.

 - The first visit should include a thorough medical history and physical examination before any treatment is rendered.

 - The patient goals should be discussed in detail during the first visit.

 - Care should include a variety of techniques which might include hands-on techniques, soft tissue work, therapeutic exercises and in some cases heat, cold, electrical stimulation or ultrasound.

 - Do they have a service that can address your problem?

 - Do they take your insurance or are they willing to work with you if they are not a preferred provider?

 - They should be conveniently located.
 Since sitting and driving often aggravate orthopedic problems, there should be a very good reason for you to drive a long distance for rehabilitation.

 - Can they provide satisfaction survey results?

-- The therapist should provide the treatment.
+- The therapist should provide and/or direct the treatment.